 Following a great deal of work in association with other not-for-profit publishers, libraries and funding organisations, we decided that Read & Publish (R&P) agreements offered a great way forward for all.

 We launched our Read & Publish (R&P) Open Access initiative in November 2019.
 We were proud to be one of the first not-for-profit publishers to do so and we have been absolutely delighted by the response from librarians, library consortia and authors.

-As at August 2021, over 375 institutions in more than 25 countries are participating in the initiative and we have agreements with seven library consortia.
-OA publishing is already increasing as a result, and many more agreements with individual institutions and consortia are in the pipeline for 2022.
+As at January 2023, over 600 institutions in 39 countries are participating in the initiative and we have agreements with ten library consortia.
+OA publishing is already increasing as a result, and many more agreements with individual institutions and consortia are in the pipeline.